asifMuzammil/github-actions-docker-ghcr/README.md

-# Using GitHub Actions to Build and Push Docker Images with GHCR and Docker Hub
+# Building and Pushing Docker Images with GHCR and Docker Hub Using GitHub Actions

-This article provides a step-by-step guide on how to build and push Docker images using GitHub Actions to both Docker Hub and GitHub Container Registry (GHCR).
-It also demonstrates how to enhance your Python application with a workflow information endpoint that displays project details when the container is run.
+This post offers a detailed tutorial on building and deploying Docker images to the GitHub Container Registry (GHCR) and Docker Hub using GitHub Actions.
+Additionally, it shows how to add a workflow information endpoint to your Python application, which shows project details when the container is executed.

 ---